kabanero-io/kabanero-pipelines/README.md

 ### Create PipelineResources

-Update the pipeline-resources.yaml with github & docker repo info to create the PipelineResources.
+Update the pipeline-resources.yaml with github and docker repo info to create the PipelineResources.
 Sample pipeline-resources.yaml files are provided for each featured collection under the manual-pipeline-runs dir.
 Update the docker-image URL.
 You can use the sample github repo provided or update it to point to your github repo.

 After updating the file, apply it